Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Results

-In Fig.~\ref{fig:stat}(e)-(g), a statistical analysis is reported for $SS$.
+In Fig.~\ref{fig:stat}(e)-(g), a statistical analysis is reported for $SS$, calculated using Equation~\ref{eq:ss}.
 Contrary to theoretical predictions for MOSFETs by which $SS$ should steadily decrease with decreasing temperature~\cite{beckers2019theoretical}, we see a significant growth down to approximately $4~$K followed by a decrease at lower temperatures, as indicated in panel (e).
 This is accompanied by a similar trend in statistical spread shown in panel (f).
 By calculating $\Delta SS = SS^{FW} - SS^{BW}$, one can conclude that the relative hysteresis is small at room temperature, but it peaks at about $30$\% at $4~$K and substantially decreases at lower temperatures, as reported in Fig.~\ref{fig:stat}(g).
-The rapid increase in $SS$ with decreasing temperature is once again consistent with an increase in the density of SiC/SiO$_2$ interface traps~\cite{yoshi}, which ultimately degrades the transport characteristics.
-However, it appears that the performance slightly improves at deep cryogenic temperatures even though the room temperature situation is not fully restored at the lowest temperature of our experiments ($0.65~$K). \\ In Fig.~\ref{fig:DeviceComparison}, a comparison between the performance of Device A and B is presented as a function of temperature.
+The rapid increase in $SS$ with decreasing temperature is once again consistent with an increase in the density of SiC/SiO$_2$ interface traps, which ultimately degrades the transport characteristics.
+In fact, it has been previously seen that higher interface trap density results in $SS$ degradation in SiC~\cite{yoshi} and Si \cite{oka2023milli}.
+Note that, it appears that the performance slightly improves at deep cryogenic temperatures even though the room temperature situation is not fully restored at the lowest temperature of our experiments ($0.65~$K). \\ We now turn to discuss the effect of temperature on inter-device variability.
+In Fig.~\ref{fig:DeviceComparison}, a comparison between the performance of Device A and B is presented as a function of temperature.
 One can notice that in the upper temperature range (roughly $15~$K$<T<300~$K) the agreement between device metrics is quite good, indicated by a modest separation between isothermal data points (dashed lines).
 However, as the temperature is further decreased this separation markedly increases.
 This is generally consistent with the observed degradation of device stability, which is likely contributing towards a more severe inter-device variability at deep cryogenic temperature.
+We point out that given the limited number of samples investigated for this inter-device study, firmer statistical conclusions can only be drawn after a larger sample pool will be examined.